manveertamber/GurmukhiCharacterClassification/README.md

-Achieved 99.15% accuracy on the testing set for classifying the 35 different Gurmukhi Characters using a convolutional neural net.
+Achieved 99.15% accuracy on the test set for classifying the 35 different Gurmukhi Characters using a convolutional neural net.